Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 Fifth on our list of spotting a scam is meeting the landlord in person, even if you've used a site like rentalsfornewcomers.com and rented your place before arriving in Canada.

-Even if the entire transaction was done online, which is becoming increasingly popular and common, and your tour was virtual, once you arrive in Canada, schedule a meeting with the actual landlord.
+Even if the entire transaction was done online, which is becoming increasingly popular and familiar, and your tour was virtual, once you arrive in Canada, schedule a meeting with the actual landlord.

 Before renting that first apartment, do your research.
 This can't be stressed enough.

-Any landlord who is a potential scammer will avoid a chance to show you a place and skip any kind of real interaction, including the property tours and agreement signing that a legitimate landlord usually prefers.
+Any potential scammer landlord will avoid a chance to show you a place and skip any kind of real interaction, including the property tours and agreement signing that a legitimate landlord usually prefers.

-“Rental scams do not discriminate,” Rachel Jolicoeur, Fraud Prevention and Strategy Director with Interac told of Zakiya Kassam of storeys.com
+"Rental scams do not discriminate," Rachel Jolicoeur, Fraud Prevention and Strategy Director with Interac, told Zakiya Kassam of storeys.com

 Jolicoeur links increasingly sophisticated cases of rental fraud to the all-consuming and rapidly expanding digital landscape.